nhtranngoc/SevenHills/README.md

     4. Install bower dependencies: cd public && bower install
     5. Run from main directory: npm start or node server.js

+### Server parameters:

+There are currently two parameters to be passed on to the server:

+    -p: Port, defaults to 80
+    -d: Database key in secret.json, defaults to 'local'

 #### Structure

     * Basic Node app structure